Strategies That Will Help Your Child Socialize

 It is crucial that your child is taught how to be a good listener to their teachers, parents, and even friends.
 This ability may require some skills to acquire in the age of electronic devices.
 Make sure your children are aware from a young age that phones and other gadgets are not allowed to be used when they are in conversations.

 While reading a book with your children, stop every now and then and request them to share their thoughts with you what they’ve read.
 Stop and ask, “Tell me what you remember about the story so far”, Help them to fill in any gaps that they’re missing and remind them to remain attentive while you go on.
-Don’t let them interrupt you when you’re talking to them.
+Don’t let them interrupt you when you’re talking to them. - Following Directions

 Children who are unable to follow instructions are more likely to suffer many consequences.
 From having to do their homework assignments to becoming caught for violating the rules and not following directions could cause a lot of trouble.